premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

-1.Write a query to fetch values in a table Sample_a that are not in Sample_b without using the NOT keyword.
+1. Comparing the given two tables, fetch the values from the table Sample_a that are not common in table Sample_b, without using the NOT keyword.

-  Given two tables created as follows:
+  Two tables are created as follows:

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)